 When you have been charged with a violent crime you need a law firm that has access to the same skills, techniques and experience as possessed by prosecutors and investigators.
 We at Miller Lyden P.C. have experience with the criminal court process involving violent crimes.
 In addition we have access to private investigators, polygraph experts, forensic experts and the skill and knowledge in handling these delicate matters.
 Do not leave a violent crime charge to chance, you are facing long-term incarceration and a harsh burden for your family.

-Theft by use of force, or Robbery as it is known, is one of the most serious of the violent offense charges in the Commonwealth next to Rape and Murder.
+Theft by use of force, or Robbery as it is known, is one of the most serious of the violent crime offense charges in the Commonwealth next to Rape and Murder.
 Robberies of convenience stores and homes send ripples through the community and are vigorously pursued by the police as these crimes often involve deadly weapons and an accused is often a stranger to the victim.
 Robberies involving a deadly weapon, whether it be a firearm or a knife, can expose an accused to a sentence of 10 yrs or more for factual circumstances which can occur in less than a minute.

 Robbery is a felony offense and is defined in § 3701 of the Pennsylvania Crimes Code threatening to inflict either bodily injury or serious bodily injury on another in the course of committing a theft.
 It also occurs when an accused ‘physically takes or removes property from the person of another by force however slight.’
 When a weapon is involved the seriousness of the offense increases.
 In addition to the upward sentencing range, robberies involving a firearm see an added 5 year mandatory imposed at time of sentencing.